Background and Local Rugby Clubs

 These benefits have been reported immediately after and 48 hours following exercise.

 - Massage after exercise fatigue significantly improved individual leg extension ability and performance compared to rest.

 - Massage during isokinetic exercise intervals had an enhancing effect on knee extensors strength.

 Sports massage provides a wide range of benefits eliciting significant positive effects.
 Sports massage improves blood flow and circulation, oxygen delivery to muscles, and reduces lactic acid accumulation following exercise; this has been proven to reduce muscle soreness.
 Furthermore, specific techniques such as deep friction can assist and prevent the build up of inelastic scar tissue which results from injury.

-Lymphatic massage techniques have been reported to aid in the prevention of swelling after injury or surgery.
-In regard to improvements in performance, sports massage can improve flexibility not only improving performance but prevent further injury or reinjury.
+Manual Lymphatic massage techniques have been reported to aid in the prevention of swelling after injury or surgery.
+In regard to improvements in performance, Sports massage can improve flexibility not only improving performance but prevent further injury or reinjury.
 Studies have also reported improvements in lower limb extension ability and strength.
 This occurs as a result of a reduction in tissue damage and acceleration in recovery.

 Through improved recovery rate, greater training volumes can then ensue.
-Lastly, sports massage not only provides benefits physiologically, but psychologically through reductions in anxiety and stress, as well as improved perception of recovery and mood state.
+Lastly, Sports massage not only provides benefits physiologically, but psychologically through reductions in anxiety and stress, as well as improved perception of recovery and mood state.